 Smaller work items for a particular task can be captured as checklist items.
 Remind members that assigning checklist items to other people will not draw from their availability.
 A best practice is to ensure that all checklist items have been completed before marking the task as “done”.

 If you have established virtual members in your workspace, define their purpose, who should add them, and when they should be used.
-Activities

 You have the option of creating activities that members can select to categorize logged or remaining hours.
 Be sure to explain what each activity should be used for, who should use them, and when they should be used.

 Encourage your team to communicate directly in the workspace or by replying to LiquidPlanner email notifications so that chatter and documents can be captured in the context of specific tasks or projects.
 Tasks can also be created with email integration.

 Tracking Time for non-Project work (Ongoing Tasks)